Winter Olympics: Hanne Desmet misses out on 1,500m short-track final after fall

 belganewsagency.eu

-Desmet and Den Dulk still take home a medal.
-They opened these Winter Games last Tuesday with an unexpected bronze medal in the mixed relay.
+Desmet and Den Dulk still take home a medal after winning an unexpected bronze in the mixed relay in the first week of the Games.

 Desmet had previously skated the 500m and 1,000m, but her results were disappointing there too.
 In the 500m, she was eliminated in the quarter-finals, and in the 1,000m, she was eliminated in the semi-finals.
-Desmet is the reigning world champion in the 1,000m and won Olympic bronze in that distance four years ago in Beijing.
+She is the reigning world champion in the 1,000m and won Olympic bronze in the distance four years ago in Beijing.

 Related news